dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/privacy.md

 ## 1. Introduction

-TwiliTransit ("we," "our," or "us") is committed to protecting your privacy.
+SIGNAL Transport Assist ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our transportation services, mobile application, website, and related technologies (collectively, the "Services").

 ## 2. Information We Collect